StephenDeVaux/nodeDataTest/README.md

 # Node Data Processing Assignment
 Please find my submission of the assignment.
-The CSV file will need to be saved in the folder "csv" The 3 .json files will be output the results folder
-I have combined the output for task 2 and 3 as it was indicated that extra data could be added to the output, therefor task2.json and task3.json are actually jsut duplicates for formalities
+The CSV file will need to be saved in the folder "csv" The 3 .json files will be output in the results folder I have combined the output for task 2 and 3 as it was indicated that extra data could be added to the output, therefor task2.json and task3.json are actually just duplicates for formalities

 ### Project Commands
 - `npm install` - will setup and install all packages if fresh copy downloaded from Git